 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 Some side effects can be serious.
-The following symptoms are uncommon, but if you experience any of them, call your doctor immediately: more frequent or more severe chest painrapid, pounding, or irregular heartbeatfainting
+If you experience any of these symptoms, call your doctor immediately or get emergency medical treatment: more frequent or more severe chest painrapid, pounding, or irregular heartbeatfainting

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Throw away any medication that is outdated or no longer needed.
 Talk to your pharmacist about the proper disposal of your medication.